Pienza travel guide: Visit the Ideal City of the Renaissance in Tuscany

 And, of course, don’t miss the chance to explore further the stunning Val d’Orcia.
 Pienza is a fantastic base for your journey around the valley (and Tuscany), so stay a couple of days here.
 Exploring the wonderful Val d’Orcia is a must if you happen to be in the region.
 Don’t miss it.

 Last but not least, not everything is about sightseeing.
 Apart from enjoying a local meal, make sure to have a drink at Idyllium.
 Straight behind the main square, Idyllium’s terrace has probably the best viewpoint toward the valley.
-However, it tends to be packed outdoors; therefore, either book a table in advance or try to be there not in rush hour.
+However, it tends to be packed outdoors; therefore, either book a table in advance or try to avoid being there during rush hour.
 Great cocktails and stunning views of the valley -what’s more to ask?

 Unique things to do in Pienza, Italy